peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * `EInteger Abs()`<br>
  Returns the absolute value of this object's value.
 * `EInteger Add​(int intValue)`<br>
- Adds this object and another object.
+ Adds this arbitrary-precision integer and a 32-bit signed integer and returns the result.
 * `EInteger Add​(long longValue)`<br>
- Not documented yet.
+ Adds this arbitrary-precision integer and a 64-bit signed integer and returns the result.
 * `EInteger Add​(EInteger bigintAugend)`<br>
- Adds this object and another object.
+ Adds this arbitrary-precision integer and another arbitrary-precision integer and returns the result.
 * `EInteger And​(EInteger other)`<br>
  Does an AND operation between this arbitrary-precision integer and another one.